HaydenWebb/backupwebsite/_pages/about.md

 Additionally, I work for both the [Rice University Mechanical Engineering Department](https://mech.rice.edu/) and [Rice University Oshman Engineering Design Kitchen](https://oedk.rice.edu/) as a Teaching Assistant to further promote and teach Engineering in the Rice undergraduate & graduate community.

 ## News
-* **June 24, 2024** The [Roller Ring](https://webbhayden.com/publication/2024-03-19-wearable-roller-rings) was selected as a Finalist Project for the [2024 ASME SMRDC](https://sites.google.com/site/asmemrc/design-competition-showcase/about)!
+* **June 24, 2024** The [Roller Ring](https://webbhayden.com/publication/2024-03-19-wearable-roller-rings) was selected as a Finalist Project for the [2024 ASME SMRDC](https://sites.google.com/site/asmemrc/design-competition-showcase/about) in Washington DC!

-* **April 30, 2024** I presented my work on the [Roller Ring](https://webbhayden.com/publication/2024-03-19-wearable-roller-rings) at TEROS 2024!
+* **April 30, 2024** I presented my work on the [Roller Ring](https://webbhayden.com/publication/2024-03-19-wearable-roller-rings) at the [2024 TEROS](https://teros-texas.github.io/) in College Station!